 Test are just that...tests.
 Just because you don't perform well on a test doesn't mean you don't read or write well, it indicates that you don't test well.
 It's important to know if you actually don't understand the material or if you just need to learn to be a better test-taker.
 One of the most important things for standardized testing is to read the question first, THEN read the section where you will find the answer.
 Good luck, test takers!

 This afternoon, I found myself writing to one of my ESL students: ______________________ Hello, XXXXXX--- I am imagining you and your dog having a fine time at the cabin as I write this.
 I bet you are in the cabin as well.
 In the first sentence at the cabin is correct, just as you would say "I am at home" rather than in home.
 It would also be correct to say "I'm in the house" rather than outside in the yard.
 When you are at home, the yard is included.
 When you are in the house, the yard is excluded.
 With cabin, the same word is used both ways.
 When you are at the cabin, the exterior property is included, but when you are in the cabin, it is excluded.
 By the way, while you might be in your yard, you would be on your property. ______________________ Preposition problems are common to all but the most advanced English language learners, including many native speakers.
-After sending my student this email, I realized the word office is like cabin.
-Saying you are... read more
+After sending my student this email, I realized the word office... read more

 The ELAs are coming.
 Is your child ready?
 Well, if your child was not practicing reading, vocabulary and math for a few hours per week, there is a great chance that you need a tutor to explain the subject curriculum one more time.
 As the time goes by, the memory fades away.
 My students play games that help to train their memory, speed and attention.
 Education is a year long (including summer time) process that is built up by understanding simple things that will help your child to gain a better knowledge and understanding of next grade math, language, and other subjects.
 Please do not procrastinate!
 Alexei M.